Supporting Equality, Diversity and Inclusion

 - Intersectionality (cross-cutting in all the above areas)

-The IRC was an active member of workshops and working groups established within the Community of Practice to produce reports on these key issues.
+These themes were carried into the Community of Practice as distinct sub-working groups.
+The IRC was an active member of workshops and working groups established within the CoP to produce reports on these key issues.
 Published reports arising from FORGEN CoP activities are available here and below.

 Report: Using Narrative CVs: Process Optimization and Bias Mitigation